maclong9/harvard-compsci/Introduction/04-Memory/README.md

 - pixels are used to display images.
 - because they are blocky sometimes images can appear also blocky.
 - the more pixels a screen has the more _smooth_ and image can appear.
-- you can relate pixels to binary digits, $0 = black and 1 = white$.
+- you can relate pixels to binary digits, 0 being black and 1 white.
 - an image files is kind of just a pattern of 0's and 1's.
-- RGB is a common way to dispaly colors.
+- RGB is a common way to display colors.
     - Stands for Red, Green and Blue.
     - Can be a value of 0 to 255.
 - HEX is also common.